wyxos/nova/README.md

 # NOVA Feature Roadmap

-As NOVA grows, I'm focused on enhancing your experience with this self-hosted, cross-platform media player.
+As NOVA grows, I'm focused on enhancing your experience with this self-hosted, cross-platform media server.
 This roadmap outlines the features I'm planning to introduce, aimed at enriching your audio and video streaming within NOVA.

 ## Upcoming Features